We did it! One of the toughest school years is over! So, what’s next on your agenda? Here are some great summer ideas for ESL teachers.

 3. Develop yourself

-If you’ve been thinking about doing some teacher related courses and you just never had the time, why not now?
-There are plenty of websites that offer short and relatively cheap fully-online teaching courses.
-Before I got into teaching, I learnt about different planning strategies for adults and for children using Tefl.org.
-Keep in mind that even though you work with a tutor and you do get a certificate at the end of the course, these courses are more for you than for any future employer.
+If you’ve been thinking about taking some courses related to teaching but just haven’t found the time, why not give it a shot now?
+There are lots of websites that offer short, affordable online teaching courses.
+Before I jumped into teaching, I learned a bunch about different planning strategies for both adults and kids at Tefl.org.
+Just a heads up, even if you work with a tutor and get a certificate at the end, these courses are really more for your benefit than to wow future employers.

-In case you have some extra money and you actually want to impress your future boss, then you may want to invest in getting one of the teaching Cambridge courses.
-There is a variety of different courses, but if you haven’t got it already, CELTA is the best option.
-You can get it through one of the intensive courses offered by many different language schools.
-I got mine from CLIC Seville, which is also a part of the International House.
-The intensive course takes about 4-5 weeks (depending on the academy) and can be done in person, 50% online or fully online.
-It is quite pricey but it is definitely worth it.
+If you have some extra cash and want to really impress your future boss, consider investing in a Cambridge teaching course.
+There are plenty of options out there, but if you don’t have it yet, CELTA is the way to go.
+You can find it through many language schools offering intensive courses.
+I got mine from CLIC Seville, which is part of International House.
+The intensive course usually takes about 4-5 weeks, and you can do it in person, 50% online, or fully online.
+It can be a bit pricey, but trust me, it’s totally worth it.

 4. Prepare for next year